ThePhD/future_cxx/papers/source/C - embed.md

 ### Analysis

-The numbers here are not particularly reassuring.
-Furthermore, privately owned compilers and other static analysis tools perform almost exponentially poorly here, taking vastly more memory and thrashing CPUs to 100% for several minutes (to sometimes several hours if e.g. the Swap is engaged due to lack of main memory).
+The numbers here are not reassuring that compiler developers can reduce the memory and compilation time burdens with regard to large initializer lists.
+Furthermore, privately owned compilers and other static analysis tools perform almost exponentially worse here, taking vastly more memory and thrashing CPUs to 100% for several minutes (to sometimes several hours if e.g. the Swap is engaged due to lack of main memory).
 Every compiler must always consume a certain amount of memory in a relationship directly linear to the number of tokens produced.
 After that, it is largely implementation-dependent what happens to the data.

 The GNU Compiler Collection (GCC) uses a tree representation and has many places where it spawns extra "garbage", as its called in the various bug reports and work items from implementers.
 There has been a 16+ year effort on the part of GCC to reduce its memory usage and speed up initializers ([C Bug Report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=12245) and [C++ Bug Report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=14179)).
 Significant improvements have been made and there is plenty of room for GCC to improve here with respect to compiler and memory size.
 Somewhat unfortunately, one of the current changes in flight for GCC is the removal of all location information beyond the 256th initializer of large arrays in order to save on space.
 This technique is not viable for static analysis compilers that promise to recreate source code exactly as was written, and therefore discarding location or token information for large initializers is not a viable cross-implementation strategy.